sadmani/portfolio/_projects/COP.md

 	* Analog-to-Digital Converter (ADC):

 		The ADC on the PIC32 has 10 bits of resolution, which means that 3.3/2^{10} ≈ 3.2 mV per bit.
 There are two options for usng this data after the ADC converts the voltage values it reads into bits: either convert the values back into voltage or use the bit values to calibrate.
-Since I calibrated my strain guages by collecting data with the nScope again and processing that data in MATLAB, I needed to convert back into voltage so I could use the appropriate calibration equations.
+Since I calibrated my strain gauges by collecting data with the nScope again and processing that data in MATLAB, I needed to convert back into voltage so I could use the appropriate calibration equations.

 		![alt text](http://i882.photobucket.com/albums/ac22/sadmani/circuit_explained_zpsf9jbl7cs.png "circuit explained")